 Data that you load into your Imply cluster is never stored on Imply servers.
 Your data is only stored on EC2 instances and S3 buckets in your own AWS account, and you have full control over it.

-Imply Cloud uses 6 subnets across 3 availability zones to provide resiliency in case of an AWS data center outage (each AZ has one subnet for dynamic addresses and one for static ones).
+Imply Hybrid uses 6 subnets across 3 availability zones to provide resiliency in case of an AWS data center outage (each AZ has one subnet for dynamic addresses and one for static ones).
 These subnets are configured with a route to an internet gateway to provide egress access to, and optionally ingress access from the internet.

 Three security groups are set up for use by EC2 and ELB instances: one managed group containing security rules specified by Imply, and initially empty unmanaged groups for the EC2 and ELB instances respectively intended for custom rules provided by you.
 By default, there are no internet- facing rules configured and all ingress from the internet is blocked.

-To facilitate communication with the Imply Cloud Manager, the VPC created in your AWS account is linked through a peering connection with the Cloud Manager VPC in Imply's account.
+To facilitate communication with the Imply Hybrid Manager, the VPC created in your AWS account is linked through a peering connection with the Cloud Manager VPC in Imply's account.
 This allows your Imply cluster to be addressable by the Manager using only private IP addresses without requiring any form of public accessibility.

-Ports used in Imply Cloud
+Ports used in Imply Hybrid

 To allow communication between the Imply Manager and the Druid cluster VPCs, Imply configures the following ingress rules in the managed security group.